Tuesday, September 3, 2024

 Wednesday, November 29, 2023

-The Fist Step is the hardest
+The First Step is the hardest

 Life is a magical experience, but it also includes a host of potential #health trials over which we have absolutely no control.
 We all have the best friend who has been living the epitome of health-conscious lifestyle and still died from cancer.
 We all know someone who was caught in a freak accident and ended up on a ventilator, or the person who literally caught a deadly virus in the last days before it was declared extinct worldwide….
 I call this all a subgroup of Murphy’s law and I am no stranger to its quirks; after all, I had to rebuild myself from scratch on several occasions before.